I'm a member

 Printer Friendly Version

 The incidence of CDKN2A mutations in the general population is very low.
 For example, it is estimated that in Queensland, Australia, an area with a high incidence of melanoma, only 0.2% of all patients with melanoma will harbor a CDKN2A mutation.
 Mutations are also infrequent in those with an early age onset or those with multiple primary melanomas.
 However, the incidence of CDKN2A mutations increases with a positive family history; CDKN2A mutations will be found in 5% of families with first degree relatives, rising 20-40% in kindreds with 3 or more affected first degree relatives.
-Mutation detection rates in the CDK2NA gene is generally estimated as 20-25% in familial cutaneous malignant melanoma (CMM), but can vary between 2% and 50% depending on the family history and population studied.
+Mutation detection rates in the CDK2NA gene are generally estimated as 20-25% in hereditary CMM, but can vary between 2% and 50% depending on the family history and population studied.
+Validated clinical risk prediction tools to assess the probability that an affected individual carries a germline CDKN2A mutation are available.

 Familial CMM has been described as a family in which either two first-degree relatives are diagnosed with melanoma, or families with three (3) melanoma patients irrespective of the degree of relationship.
-Others have defined familial CMM as having at least three (3) (first-, second-, or third-degree) affected members or two (2) affected family members and presence of at least one diagnosed before age 50, or pancreatic cancer in a first- or second-degree relative, or one member with multiple primary melanomas.
+Others have defined familial CMM as having at least three (3) (first-, second-, or third-degree) affected members or two (2) affected family members in which at least one was diagnosed before age 50, or pancreatic cancer in a first- or second-degree relative, or one member with multiple primary melanomas.
+No widely accepted guidelines for the management of families with hereditary risk of melanoma exist.

 Other malignancies associated with familial CMM, specifically those associated with CDKN2A mutations, have been described.
 The most pronounced associated malignancy is pancreatic cancer, followed by other gastrointestinal malignancies, breast cancer, brain cancer, lymphoproliferative malignancies, and lung cancer.
 It is also important to recognize that other cancer susceptibility genes may be involved in these families.
 In particular, germline BRCA2 gene mutations have been described in families with melanoma and breast cancer, gastrointestinal cancer, pancreatic cancer or prostate cancer.

-Some common allele(s) are associated with increased susceptibility to CMM but have low penetrance.
-One such gene is the Melanocortin 1 receptor gene (MC1R).
+Some common allele(s) are associated with increased susceptibility to CMM but have low to moderate penetrance.
+One gene of moderate penetrance is the Melanocortin 1 receptor gene (MC1R).
 Variants in this gene are relatively common and have low penetrance for CMM.
 This gene is associated with fair complexion, freckles and red hair; all risk factors for CMM.
 Variants in MC1R also modify the CMM risk in families with CDKN2A mutations.

-Melaris® is a commercially available genetic test of the CDKN2A gene.
+Melaris® (Myriad Genetics.
+Salt Lake City, UT) is a commercially available genetic test of the CDKN2A gene.

 POLICYGenetic testing for mutations associated with familial cutaneous malignant melanoma or associated with susceptibility to cutaneous malignant melanoma is considered investigational.